 Prana is the connecting link between our body and mind.
 So using the breath as a tool, one can influence the mind.
 The mind can reach a state of calmness due to regulated breath flow.

-The internal organs are made up of muscles and tissues which can be accessed only through the breath.
-Therefore regular pranayama practices nourish and strengthen all types of muscles including the involuntary muscles in our body.
+The internal organs are also made up of muscles and tissues which can be accessed only through the breath.
+Therefore regular practices nourish and strengthen all types of muscles including the involuntary muscles in our body.